General information & Waivers

 7 days: morning and evening (typically 2 hours a session) in this period – so pay for about 10 swims.
 Attendance to all of the swims is highly encouraged.

-Friday the 7th July will be the Triple Crown Dinner (about 100 attend) – no extra fee.
+Friday the 26th June, 2026 will be the Triple Crown Dinner (in 2025 128 attended) – no extra fee.

-One day is typically the Champion of Champions (all day): 5 miles, rest, 3 miles, rest and 1 mile
+One day is typically the Champion of Champions (all day): 5 miles, rest, 3 miles, rest and 1 mile – optional and extra fee.

-There will maybe be up to three other OPTIONAL swims (with extra fees) during the week: usually the Lee Swim, Champion of Champions and Church Bay.
-Budget another €150 (maximum total if you want to swim these).
 You pay your transportation, lodging and food while in Cork.
-Typically, foreign swimmers are coming together to rent 4-person cottages (€400 each – or so) with kitchens and split a car rental (these were super expensive in 2022 due to COVID related business factors).
-You may need a B&B either side of the rental (depending on flights) – so a bit more cost (most will arrive 30th June and depart 10th July – so 11 nights.
+Typically, foreign swimmers are coming together to rent 4-person cottages (€500 each – or so) with kitchens and split a car rental.
+You may need a B&B either side of the rental (depending on flights) – so a bit more cost (most will arrive 19th June and depart 29th June – so 10 nights.
 Do your own TOTAL BUDGET calculations.
-Landing at Cork Airport is a €10 bus trip to Kinsale – landing in Shannon or Dublin will be longer, more difficult and more expensive to get to Kinsale.
+Landing at Cork Airport is a €15 bus trip to Kinsale – landing in Shannon or Dublin will be longer, more difficult and more expensive to get to Kinsale.

 Swimmers will need to show initiative in book and seeking lodging and roommates – with some assistance from the CDW organizers.
 Swimmers should bring their own individual swim feed powders/gels with them for the duration of CDW.

 You will need to belong to a swimming club which includes a FINA competitive membership (US Master, ASA, Swim Ireland, etc.) – for our insurance purposes.
-We can arrange one locally for €55-65.
+We can arrange one locally for about 60 Euro.

-The expectation is that you will have a medical check done between September 2022 and April 2023 and get your Doctor to agree this kind of event.
+The expectation is that you will have a medical check done between September 2025 and April 2026 and get your Doctor to agree this kind of event.
 We will NOT be asking for copies of the check – but we do expect you to update us (in advance) if you have any new conditions which can endanger you or others.

 You will be public: your name will be on a public swimmer’s list, many taking pictures/videos for posting to social media and if you earn a place on the CDW towel – we don’t ask permission to add.

 This is NOT the place to come to get into physical, mental and emotional shape for your future swimming marathon.
-YOU NEED TO ARRIVE READY (with the exception of a few CDW veterans who stay safe and most socialize!)
+YOU NEED TO ARRIVE READY (with the exception of a few CDW veterans who stay safe and mostly socialize!)

 Please do a “gut check”.
-Will you be in great shape physically, mentally and emotionally to complete 9 days in July 2023?
+Will you be in great shape physically, mentally and emotionally to complete 9 days in June 2026?

 Swimmers will pay different amounts depending on many factors.
-As an example if a swimmer attended several times in the past and then volunteered to manage the catering one year – they will pay €100 or less.
-A swimmer registering late may pay more than €1,000.
+As an example if a swimmer was or brought a BIG time volunteer in 2025 – they will pay less.
+A new to CDW swimmer registering late WILL pay more than €1,500.
 The ones paying more essentially pay for all the food/gear for the rest.
 We expect to provide a towel, cap and shirt plus hot drinks/soups and rolls after most sessions.

 Suggest you pack odd color ribbons/odd key ring for your car keys.
 There are usually 30 sets in a box at the end of a sessions – and if they are all black electronic fobs you can’t easily find your set.
+Also “customize” your flipflops – with 150 in boxes at the finish – if all sold black it gets tough.

 Directions & Maps